The Cambie & 8th Team

 Registered Kinesiologist with the BCKA

 BC SportsAid Certified

-As a soon to graduate Kinesiologist from the University of British Columbia, I have gathered a wide variety of experiences in the field of health, fitness, and sport.
-My academic background and work experience are geared towards working in and around the allied medical field.
-Through this, I have developed a diverse career portfolio around the health, fitness, and sport industry while incorporating a focus on safety, longevity, lifestyle, and overall health and wellbeing of clients of varying levels of ability and age.
+Alex completed her Bachelors in Kinesiology at the University of British Columbia.
+Her academic background and work experience are geared towards working in and around the allied medical field.
+Through this, she has developed a diverse career portfolio around the health, fitness, and sport industries while incorporating a focus on safety, longevity, lifestyle, and overall health and well-being of clients of varying levels of ability and age.